lambdaclass/lambdaclass_hacking_learning_path/README.md

 ## Disclaimer

+> Top-down management leveraging command-and-control hierarchies are for the mahogany boardrooms of yesteryear.
+We are navigators, adventurers, and explorers of the future.
+We are married to the sea - Yearn's Blue Pill

 > "With great power, comes great responsibility" probably Uncle Ben, but who knows

 At Lambda We won't micromanage you because we don't want to: **we give flexibility but ask for responsibility in exchange**.